|Okay. YOU figure out who's who . . .|

 My Husby, on the closing shift, was the last to arrive.

-Our oldest son, just turned two, was missing him.
+Our oldest son, almost two, was missing him.

 He toddled through the group, looking for that one special, familiar face.